pitt-sci-cmpinf0010/Command-Line/README.md

 ## Getting Started Again™

-1. Open Jupyter Lab and start a terminal
+1. Log into SCI JupyterHub and start a terminal
-2. Navigate to the folder you wish to download this lab
+2. Type in `git clone https://github.com/pitt-sci-cmpinf0010/Command-Line.git` and hit the enter key
-3. Type in git clone https://github.com/pitt-sci-cmpinf0010/lab-4.git and hit the enter key
+3. This should download a folder to your JupyterHub with the lab (it should be called `Command-Line`)
-4. This should download a folder to your local machine with the lab (it should be called lab-4)
+4. Double click the new folder in the file explorer.
+You should see the lab contents.
-5. Launch the desired notebook
+5. Launch the `Lab-Lesson.ipynb` notebook to review the lesson

 ### If JupyterHub doesn't work for you